voxelize/voxelize/docs/docs/api/client/classes/Entity.md

 • **matrixAutoUpdate**: `boolean`

 When this is set, it calculates the matrix of position, (rotation or quaternion) and scale every frame and also recalculates the matrixWorld property.

-**`Default`**

-THREE.Object3D.DefaultMatrixAutoUpdate
+Default is Object3D.DEFAULT_MATRIX_AUTO_UPDATE (true).

 #### Inherited from